agrc/skid/README.md

 ### Multiple Triggers with Different Schedules

-You can parameterize your function to do different things depending on the schedule that calls it.
-The `message-body` parameter of the schedule is available to the `subscribe` function in `main.py`.
-Therefore, you can create multiple schedules with different `message-body` values and then switch on those values.
-One example is to have a main script that updates on a regular basis, and then a utility script that gets run just a couple times a year.
+You can parameterize your function to perform different actions depending on the schedule that calls it.
+The `message-body` parameter of the PubSub topic schedule is available to the `subscribe` function in `main.py`.
+Therefore, you can create multiple schedules with different `message-body` values and switch the skid functionality based on the values.
+One example is to have a main routine that executes on a regular basis, and a utility routine that runs a couple times a year.

 ### Handling Secrets and Configuration Files